Erik Oleson: Carnival Row

 In October 2019, it was announced that Oleson would be stepping in as showrunner and executive producer of the second season of Carnival Row, set to premiere on Amazon Prime Video February 17, 2023.

 CrimeThink

-In March 2022, Deadline announced that Oleson launched his own production company, CrimeThink, with executive Paul Shapiro serving as Head of Content for the company.
+In March 2022, Deadline Hollywood announced that Oleson launched his own production company, CrimeThink, with executive Paul Shapiro serving as Head of Content for the company.